What are Tim Tebow laws and where do they apply?

 - Your state's high school athletic association website (e.g., FHSAA.org, UILtexas.org)

-- HSLDA's state-by-state legal pages — they track athletic access updates
+- HSLDA's state-by-state legal pages, which track athletic access updates

-- Your state's homeschool advocacy org — they're usually first to flag pending bills
+- Your state's homeschool advocacy org, usually first to flag pending bills